melmzv/arg_ss24_project/README.md

     - For MacOS users, you can install `make` by running `brew install make` in the terminal.
     - For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
 For example, if you have installed the Windows Subsystem for Linux (WSL), you can install `make` by running `sudo apt-get install make` in the terminal.
 If not you are probably better of googling how to install `make` on Windows and follow a reliable source.

-If you are new to scientific computing, we suggest that you also pick up a reference from the list below and browse through it.
-The [Gentzkow and Shapiro (2014) paper](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) is a particularly easy and also useful read.

 Then browse around the repository and familiarize yourself with its folders.
 You will quickly see that there are three folders that have files in them: